anpaza/afrd/README.md

     Regular expressions cannot contain space characters, which are used to delimit attribute filters from each other.
 If you need a space, use the [[:space:]] regular expression.

+* *frhint.vdec.blacklist*
+    A list of video decoders to ignore FRAME_RATE_HINT events from.
+For example, the amvdec_h265 codec will always report 26 fps on every video in a FRAME_RATE_HINT event.
+By ignoring this FRAME_RATE_HINT event you give a chance to afrd to use other sources to determine the correct frame rate.

 AFRd API